-How To Increase Psychological Safety, For Happier Workplaces
+How To Have Psychological Safety, For Happier Workplaces

-Every company, and every relationship, needs psychological safety for its people to thrive.
+Every company, and relationship, needs psychological safety to innovate, grow, and thrive.

-A team operating in a climate of high psychological safety has the following characteristics:
+Anyone operating in a psychologically safe climate has the following characteristics:

 1. Members of the team respect each other’s abilities.